avid-technology/ui-toolkit-3mode-app-example/README.md

-# Example single user app & config settings
+# Example 3 mode app (main, admin and embedded)

 ### Introduction
-This example shows how you can implement 1 CloudUX plugin with single user app for main panel and configuration settings for admin panel in Avid MediaCentral | CloudUX.
+This example shows how you can implement CloudUX plugin with single user app for main and embedded panel in Media Composer, and configuration settings for admin panel in Avid MediaCentral | CloudUX.

 ### How to run example